danionescu0/home-automation/python-server/readme.md

     },
 ````

-4) in the UI settings/configuration you can difine the following:
+4) in the UI settings/configuration you can define the following:

 - serial communication config: port, baud rate; these are used to communicate over serial with the attached HC-12
 wireless serial device, on the other end there will be arduino boards listening and interpretting commands or transmitting